Updated: January 10, 2014

 2013 Honorable Mention All-ACC

-2013: One of the Hokies’ four permanent team captains for 2013 … An honorable mention All-ACC selection by ACSMA … Started all 12 games … Was in on 802 offensive snaps, making 115 knockdowns in his final season … Started at guard and was in on 55 offensive snaps against Alabama … Was limited to just 14 plays, suffering an ankle injury early on against Western Carolina … Missed just one snap while in at right guard at East Carolina … Was in on all 89 snaps against Marshall … Didn’t miss a snap, in on all 55 plays at right guard at Georgia Tech … Was in on 60 offensive snaps in the win over North Carolina …Didn’t miss a snap at right guard against Pittsburgh … Was in on 87 snaps against Duke, tallying 20 knockdowns … Logged 72 offensive snaps at Boston College … Was in on 79 snaps in the win at Miami … Didn’t miss a snap on offense, in on all 70 plays, while also lead the line with 15 knockdowns against Maryland … Had 20 knockdowns while in on 75 plays on offense in the win at Virginia … Was named ACC Offensive Lineman of the Week for his play against Virginia … Earned Iron Hokie honors in summer max testing.
+2013: One of the Hokies’ four permanent team captains for 2013 … A second-team All-ACC choice by the coaches and an honorable mention All-ACC selection by ACSMA … Started all 13 games … Was in on 879 offensive snaps, making 124 knockdowns in his final season … Started at guard and was in on 55 offensive snaps against Alabama … Was limited to just 14 plays, suffering an ankle injury early on against Western Carolina … Missed just one snap while in at right guard at East Carolina … Was in on all 89 snaps against Marshall … Didn’t miss a snap, in on all 55 plays at right guard at Georgia Tech … Was in on 60 offensive snaps in the win over North Carolina …Didn’t miss a snap at right guard against Pittsburgh … Was in on 87 snaps against Duke, tallying 20 knockdowns … Logged 72 offensive snaps at Boston College … Was in on 79 snaps in the win at Miami … Didn’t miss a snap on offense, in on all 70 plays, while also lead the line with 15 knockdowns against Maryland … Had 20 knockdowns while in on 75 plays on offense in the win at Virginia … Was named ACC Offensive Lineman of the Week for his play against Virginia … Played all 77 offensive snaps in the Sun Bowl and recorded a tackle … Earned Iron Hokie honors in summer max testing.

 2012: Started the first seven games of the season before undergoing season-ending ankle surgery following the Duke game … Was in on 369 snaps at center … In on all 72 offensive snaps, grading out at 90 percent, while also tallying six knockdowns in the opener against Georgia Tech … Was in on all 57 offensive snaps, totaling six knockdowns and grading out at 87 percent at Pittsburgh … Graded out at 85 percent with five knockdowns against Cincinnati … Was in on 75 offensive snaps, grading out at 88 percent at North Carolina … Graded out at 92 percent, but was limited to just 41 plays before going down with a broken ankle against Duke …Had surgery the following week … Came back during off-season testing an posted a personal-best 440-pound bench press … Was given a look at center and right guard during the spring … Earned the Don Williams TEAM UNITED Award as the offensive player tho put the team first during spring drills … Named one of the Hokies’ permanent team captains for 2013.